martinflemingdev/crossplane-ecs-service-bug/README.md

-# ECS Service updates do not trigger a new deployment
+# Updates to Crossplane's ECS Service managed resource do not trigger a new deployment

 ## What happened?
 After creating an ECS Service, I am unable to change the initially set desiredCount in the provisioned resource.